bfeldatwilio/openGridReact/README.md

 4: Scroll to the bottom and enable `Canvas`.
 Enter `http://localhost:3000/sign` for the Canvas App URL.
 Make sure the access method is `Signed Request(POST)`.
 Under `Locations`, add `Lightning Component`
 5: Hit `save`
 6: Click back into the "View" of the connected app and click Manage
-7: Under OAuth Policies, "Admin approved users are pre-authorized" is selected
+7: Under OAuth Policies, "Admin approved users are pre-authorized" is selected, and choose Relax IP Restriction so localhost works.
 8: Under Profiles, add the profiles that can use the connected app

 #### Create and Deploy the Canvas App